-Suzuki-rōshi: Give me one more kalpa [3-4 words].
+Suzuki-rōshi: Give me one more kalpa ...
 I will tell you my magic.
-Many people still doing, you know, and many people, you know, have been doing pretty well.
+Many people have been doing pretty well.
 There must be some magic.
-And magic is [2 words] zazen practice.
-If you sit hard enough, you know, you can be single.
+And magic is ... zazen practice.
+If you sit hard enough, you can be single.
 Zazen practice is a kind of magic.
 That is true.
-I am not single, so I can-I cannot prove it.
+I am not single, so I cannot prove it.
 But many teachers have proved how to remain single, how to be authentic monk-Buddhist monk.
 The magic is zazen practice, that's all.
 If you say so, there is no magic.
-You have, you know, when your foundation or when your foundation of life is based on individualism, you know, that is not possible.
-When we-you believe in the oneness of man and woman, and non-duality, then that is possible.
+When your foundation of life is based on individualism, that is not possible.
+When you believe in the oneness of man and woman, and non-duality, then that is possible.
 And how to actualize non-duality in our physical life is zazen practice.
-So, you know, zazen practice is something more than you think about.
+So, zazen practice is something more than you think about.
 Hai.

-Student M: [3-4 words] that when you say something that I don't fully [?] expect-
+Student M: ... that when you say something that I don't fully expect-